 While quality time is my love language, gift giving is right up there.
 Of course, the types of gifts have changed through the years.
+Sometimes it will be a nice day out, and another time it would be a gift from somewhere similar to bhoma jewelry.
 One of my favorite recurring gifts is near our anniversary, Greg takes my minivan to get detailed.
 He deals with getting it there and back home again.
 The fresh smell and lack of crumbs speak volumes to me about his desire to help make my life a tad easier and much neater.

 When I think way back to when he proposed, I love remembering being surprised by his question, his presence at that exact moment, and the ring he presented.
 We aren’t really jewelry people at this point, but London Gold can help you choose the right sparkle if you are.
 Now I get gifts like a countertop ice maker and a vac mop.
 Again, a cleaner, easier life is valuable in this season.